The WALJOK Foundation

 The project is managed by social workers, with a cook and custodian all in residence.
 A certificated teacher is available daily for support after school.
 A psychologist, nurse, attorney, seamstress, and other specialists are available as needed to help students broaden their experiences and qualify for university study in the area of their choice.
 A university degree will lift them and their parents out of poverty.

-Determined to continue to support students from rural villages to qualify for university enrollment, we were able to join with Magaly’s newly founded Bolivian non-profit AVP-PAV Bolivia to establish the AVP StudentResidence.
+To support students from rural villages to qualify for university enrollment, we were able to join with Magaly’s newly founded Bolivian non-profit AVP-PAV Bolivia to establish the AVP StudentResidence.
 Students chose the official name for the Project: Home for students who are determined to improve with AVP.
 Most of our graduates have been accepted to university and are fulfilling their dream.
 Their studies include architecture, agricultural engineering, education, nursing and more.
 Their employment will lift them, their parents and future generations out of poverty.

 Students enjoy working toward self-sufficiency, reducing their impact on the climate.
 They grow their own organic vegetables, buy only local products if possible, and their water is heated by the sun.